Walter S. Kennedy: University of Chicago

 Kennedy enrolled at the University of Chicago where he played football for head coach Amos Alonzo Stagg from 1896 to 1899.
 He also competed for Chicago in baseball and track.
 Kennedy was five feet, nine inches tall and weighed 196 pounds.
-He began his football career as a tackle, but he was moved to the halfback position in 1897, playing in the same backfield as College Football Hall of Fame inductee, Clarence Herschberger.
+He began his football career as a tackle, but he was moved to the halfback position in 1897, playing in the same backfield as future College Football Hall of Fame inductee, Clarence Herschberger.
 At the end of the 1897 season, his teammates elected him as the captain of the 1898 Chicago Maroons football team.
 At the time of his election as team captain, the Chicago Daily Tribune wrote: "In guarding the men who carry the ball and in breaking up the interference of the opposing team he is unsurpassed in the West, and is a hard man to stop when he himself advances the ball."

 For the 1898 and 1899 seasons, Kennedy was moved to the quarterback position.
 In November 1898, questions were raised as to Kennedy's eligibility to play college football.
 An individual formerly associated with Chicago football, who was then coaching in Iowa, wrote a letter to the University of Chicago reporting that Kennedy's mother had informed him that her son was receiving $500 a year to play football at Chicago.
 Several additional letters were received, raising questions about Kennedy's past, including his baseball record.
 The University of Chicago concluded that Kennedy was eligible, and he was selected by Walter Camp as a second-team All-American quarterback in 1898.

 In February 1899, Caspar Whitney renewed the controversy over Kennedy's eligibility in an article published in Harper's Weekly.
 Whitney had secured a copy of the Western Conference rules and argued that Kennedy, having played college football at Tarkio College for at least one season, was not eligible to play a fourth year of varsity football for Chicago.